 Chapter 119: Section 32.
-Placement of children in private families; individualized health care plan
+Placement of children in private families; early and periodic screening, diagnostic and treatment standards; individualized health care plan

 Section 32.
 Children in the care or custody of the department shall be placed in private families; provided, that any child who upon examination is found to be in need of special care, treatment or education may, if it is found by the department to be in the best interest of the child, be placed in a public or private institution or school, the primary purpose of which is the special care, treatment or education of children.
 The reasons for the placement of any such child shall be entered in the records of the department.